Karma: Falun Gong

-David Ownby, a scholar of Chinese history at the University of Montreal, asserts that Falun Gong differs from Buddhism in its definition of the term "karma" in that it is taken not as a process of award and punishment, but as an exclusively negative term.
+David Ownby asserts that Falun Gong differs from Buddhism in its definition of the term "karma".
+Falun Gong treats karma not as a process of award and punishment, but as an exclusively negative term.
 The Chinese term de, or 'virtue', is reserved for what might otherwise be termed 'good karma' in Buddhism.
 Karma is understood as the source of all suffering – what Buddhism might refer to as 'bad karma'.
 According to Li Hongzhi, the founder of Falun Gong: "A person has done bad things over his many lifetimes, and for people this results in misfortune, or for cultivators, its karmic obstacles, so there's birth, aging, sickness, and death.
 This is ordinary karma."

 Falun Gong teaches that the spirit is locked in the cycle of rebirth, also known as samsara, due to the accumulation of karma.
-This is a negative, black substance that accumulates in other dimensions lifetime after lifetime, by doing bad deeds and thinking bad thoughts.
-Falun Gong states that karma is the reason for suffering, and what ultimately blocks people from the truth of the universe and attaining enlightenment.
-At the same time, karma is also the cause of one's continued rebirth and suffering.
-Li says that due to accumulation of karma, the human spirit upon death will reincarnate over and over again, until the karma is paid off or eliminated through cultivation, or the person is destroyed due to the bad deeds he has done.
+Li describes karma as a black substance that accumulates in other dimensions, lifetime after lifetime, through bad deeds and bad thoughts, causing suffering, blocking people from the truth of the universe and from attaining enlightenment, and perpetuating rebirth.
+Li says that due to the accumulation of karma, the human spirit upon death will reincarnate over and over again, until the karma is paid off or eliminated through cultivation, or the person is destroyed due to the bad deeds he has done.

-Ownby regards the concept of karma as a cornerstone to individual moral behaviour in Falun Gong, and also readily traceable to the Christian doctrine of "one reaps what one sows".
-Others say Matthew 5:44 means no unbeliever will not fully reap what they sow until they are judged by God after death in Hell.
+Ownby regards the concept of karma as a cornerstone of individual moral behaviour in Falun Gong, and also readily traceable to the Christian doctrine of "one reaps what one sows".
 Ownby says Falun Gong is differentiated by a "system of transmigration", although, "in which each organism is the reincarnation of a previous life form, its current form having been determined by karmic calculation of the moral qualities of the previous lives lived."
-Ownby says the seeming unfairness of manifest inequities can then be explained, at the same time allowing a space for moral behaviour in spite of them.
-In the same vein of Li's monism, matter and spirit are one, karma is identified as a black substance which must be purged in the process of cultivation.
+Ownby says the seeming unfairness of manifest inequities can then be explained, while still allowing for moral behaviour in spite of them.